 Practically every country in the world has its own legal system with its own specifics.
 These specifics can differ even if the legal system in any given country falls into a more general category such as customary or civil law.
 Add to that the legal provisions that govern international organizations (say, UN, EU, NATO).
 Also, international conventions these countries belong to that have their own specific.
 The case that some international legal institutions like international criminal courts combine the elements of both customary and civil law, further adds to the complexity of legal translation.

 Besides this, there is a standard linguistic hurdle that legal translators have to conquer, and that is the one Omniglot reminds of – “the linguistic structures of the source language might not have direct equivalents in the target language.”
 For a legal translator, that puzzle becomes additionally complex, even if the legal systems of the countries correspond.
 They are almost never the same.
-“The source text is structured to follow the legal system that conforms to its own legal language and culture.
+“The structure of the source text follows that of the target culture.
 The target text, on the other hand, will be read by another person that is familiar with another language and legal system.”

 Add deadlines to all that.
 Elsewhere, if a translation is late by a bit, or a deadline can be extended.
 In legal translation often minutes count.
 This is particularly true of courtroom situations when a judge or a panel of judges can proclaim a late document null and void.